phogat20/Bank_Application/README.md

 # Bank Backend Application

 –	The bank application provides users with features such as account creation, transaction history, loans, and balance.
-–	Build application on monolithic architecture.
+–	Build this application on monolithic architecture.
-–	To ensure security, the bank application uses hashing for sensitive data like passwords and session management.
+–	The bank application uses hashing for sensitive data like passwords and session management to ensure security.
 Roles-based authorization is also added.
 –	Implemented CSRF Cookie Filter and BCrypt Password encoder is used for password hashing and storage.

-Tools & Technologies used:  Spring Boot, Spring JPA, Spring Security, MySQL, Maven, Postman.
+## Tools & Technologies used:
+- Spring Boot
+- Spring JPA
+- Spring Security
+- MySQL
+- Maven
+- Postman

 This is a backend application for a bank, developed using Spring Boot.
 It provides various features such as transactions, withdrawals, deposits, and loans.
-The application also incorporates full security using Spring Security.
+The application also incorporates complete security using Spring Security.

-## Tech Used

 ## Features

 - **Transactions**: Users can initiate transactions, view transaction details, and update existing transactions.
-- **Withdrawals**: Users can make withdrawals from their accounts and view their withdrawal history.
+- **Withdrawals**: Users can withdraw from their accounts and view their withdrawal history.
 - **Deposits**: Users can make deposits to their accounts and view their deposit history.
 - **Loans**: Users can apply for loans, view loan details, and make loan repayments.

 ## Security

-The application ensures full security using Spring Security.
+The application ensures complete security using Spring Security.
 The following security measures have been implemented:

 - **Authentication**: Users are required to authenticate themselves before accessing any functionality.
 - **Authorization**: Different user roles (such as admin, employee, and customer) have different levels of access to the application's features.